zimolzak/psci-resource-proposal/README.md

 3. Is there a team member who understands clinical data quality/validation?

-4. Does the HCO have a coordinated process for requesting EHR data, running queries, and generating reports?
+4. Identify the process for requesting EHR data, running queries, and generating reports

-Each site should decide who within the organization is ultimately going to receive the data, meaning who is going to take action based on it.[^feedback] This will guide the format in which recipients wish to receive feedback and ensure all the desired data elements will be retrieved by the e-trigger code.
+Each site should decide who within the organization is ultimately going to receive the data, meaning who is going to take action based on it.[^feedback] In previous projects, database personnel at certain sites did not know the names of the clinical team members who would validate e-trigger cases; this should be avoided.
+Communication with end users will also guide the format in which recipients wish to receive feedback and ensure all the desired data elements will be retrieved by the e-trigger code.
 See also: VA's *Communication Of Test Results Toolkit*.[^toolkit]